 5. Domestic Violence Often Perpetuates Drug Use In Women

 Many women become deeply intertwined in unhealthy relationships that perpetuate drug use and violence.
 They may feel trapped in these relationships because their partner takes care of them financially or they don’t think there is anywhere else to go.
-While some women may have a strong desire to stop using drugs and find freedom in recovery, they don’t know how to get away from their partner and get the treatment they need.
+While some women on drugs may have a strong desire to stop using and find freedom in recovery, they may not know how to get away from their partner and get the treatment they need.

 6. Women Self-Medicate To Manage Mental Health Issues